-'I feel so incredibly lucky' Auckland grandmother wins $28 million Powerball
+'I was shaking and crying': Grandma's $28m Lotto ticket sat in handbag for two days

-The mega-rich $28 million Lotto Powerball jackpot has been scooped up by a grandmother from Auckland who says the winnings make a world of difference to her family.
+The mega-rich $28 million Lotto Powerball jackpot has been scooped by an Auckland grandmother who says the winnings will make a world of difference to her family.

-The woman, who wishes to remain anonymous, thought nothing of the Powerball ticket that was sitting in her handbag until she saw the owners of the store she purchased it from on TV.
+The woman, who wishes to remain anonymous, thought nothing of the Powerball ticket that was sitting in her handbag until she saw the owners of the store in the headlines.

-Even then she only fanaticised about being the winner.
+Even then she only fantasised about being the winner.

 "I imagined a little about what I would do if I was the lucky winner – but that was it, I didn't seriously think it was me!" laughed the woman.